The Bottler

-The Bottler (died 1908) was the pseudonym of an Egyptian-born American gambler and underworld figure in New York.
+Charles "the Bottler" Greenwich (died June 1, 1907) was a Russian-born American gambler and underworld figure in New York.
 He ran a highly popular stuss parlor in the Five Points district during the early 20th century, one which was considered the most successful in the East Side, until his death when he confronted Kid Twist and the Eastman Gang from taking over his gambling establishment.
 It was his death, according to gangland lore, that resulted in the murder of Kid Twist and his bodyguard Cyclone Louie by Louie the Lump in 1908.

 Biography

-Little is known of his life prior to his arrival in New York, except only that he was of Egyptian origin, and was described as "round, inoffensive, well-dressed and affable".
+Little is known of his life prior to his arrival in New York, except only that he was of Russian origin, and was described as "round, inoffensive, well-dressed and affable".
 He soon gained a reputation as a "money maker" in the underworld, specifically for his clever methods for cheating, and began building up a successful illegal gambling empire based around his Glonconda stuss parlor on Suffolk Street.
-The Bottler's success soon attracted Kid Twist, then leader of the Eastman Gang, who took advantage of The Bottler's affiliation with the rival Five Points Gang and sought to take over his operation by forcing The Bottler to take on Kid Dahl as his partner.
+The Bottler's success soon attracted Kid Twist, then leader of the Eastman Gang, who took advantage of The Bottler's affiliation with the rival Five Points Gang and sought to take over his operation by forcing The Bottler to take on Harry Stahl as his partner.
+(Stahl was presented as "Kid Dahl" in Alfred Henry Lewis's 1912 book, The Apaches of New York, a fictionalized true crime novel about New York City's early gangsters, which crime historian Herbert Asbury used as a source for his 1928 book, The Gangs of New York.)
 Unsure that the Five Pointers could protect him, especially in the midst of their gang war with the Eastmans, The Bottler was forced to agree to Kid Twist's terms.
-He and Kid Dahl split the profits equally for six weeks until Kid Dahl brought in The Nailer and ordered The Bottler to leave.
-Although he considered going to the police, The Bottler decided against it and instead barred his doors to Dahl and sent word to the Five Pointers in preparation to make a stand against the Eastmans.
+He and Stahl split the profits equally for six weeks until Stahl brought in The Nailer and ordered The Bottler to leave.
+Although he considered going to the police, The Bottler decided against it and instead barred his doors to Stahl and sent word to the Five Pointers in preparation to make a stand against the Eastmans.